IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I cannot imagine a God who rewards and punishes the objects of his creation, whose purposes are modelled after our own — a God, in short, who is but a reflection of human frailty.
 Neither can I believe that the individual survives the death of his body, although feeble souls harbour such thoughts through **fear or ridiculous egotisms**.”

+>“I claim credit for nothing.
+Everything is determined, the beginning as well as the end, by forces over which we have no control.
+It is determined for the insect as well as for the star.
+Human beings, vegetables or cosmic dust, we all dance to a mysterious tune, intoned in the distance by an invisible player.”

+>“I believe in Spinoza's God, Who reveals Himself in the lawful harmony of the world, not in a God Who concerns Himself with the fate and the doings of mankind.”

+>“How can it be that mathematics, being, after all, a product of human thought which is independent of experience, is so admirably appropriate to the objects of reality?
+Is human reason, then, without experience, merely by taking thought, able to fathom the properties of real things?”

+>“One reason why mathematics enjoys special esteem, above all other sciences, is that its laws are absolutely certain and indisputable, while those of other sciences are to some extent debatable and in constant danger of being overthrown by newly discovered facts.”

 >“Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.”

 ― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>